About Loeb Smith

 To avoid any delays or complications in the restoration of a company, it is therefore prudent for the claimant to comply with the terms of the order once it has been made by the court.

-This article was first published in Asia Business Law Journal. https://law.asia/bvi-company-restoration-court-process-requirements/.
+The article was first published in Asia Business Law Journal. https://law.asia/bvi-company-restoration-court-process-requirements/ dated 11 Feb 2026.

 This publication is not intended to be a substitute for specific legal advice or a legal opinion.
 If you require further advice relating to the matters discussed in this Insight, please contact us.
 We would be delighted to assist.